What Is Eczema?

 Other options include tar treatments (chemicals that reduce itching), phototherapy (using ultraviolet light), and the drug cyclosporine.

 The FDA has approved two medications called topical immunomodulators (TIMs) for mild to moderate eczema.
-Elidel and Protopic are skin creams that work by changing your immune system response to prevent flare-ups.
+Elidel cream and Protopic ointment work by changing your immune system response to prevent flare-ups.

 A biologic drug called dupilumab (Dupixent) is FDA approved for moderate to severe eczema.
 Biologics block certain proteins from binding to receptors on your cells.
 This eases or prevents inflammation by keeping your immune system from overreacting.